 There were no changes to the setup of the SCVWD hydraulic model to perform the hydraulic analysis of existing condition.
-Based on the design of the proposed railroad bridge over Guadalupe River included in the Volume 3, Preliminary Engineering Plans (Alternative 1 Book A4, Drawing No. ST-T4001), the proposed railroad bridge over Guadalupe River crossing for Alternative A was represented in the proposed condition of the HEC-RAS model by widening the existing railroad bridge over Guadalupe River located immediately downstream of the proposed railroad bridge.
+The proposed railroad bridge over Guadalupe River crossing for Alternative A was represented in the proposed condition of the HEC-RAS model by widening the existing railroad bridge over Guadalupe River located immediately downstream of the proposed railroad bridge.
 The pier columns supporting the proposed viaduct segments along the Guadalupe River and at the Guadalupe River crossings for Alternative B (both viaduct options) were represented in the HEC-RAS model of the proposed condition.

-The HEC-RAS model for Alternatives A and B made adjustments to the model inputs in the twodimensional mesh to include the proposed cut and fill, proposed structures within the existing FEMA 100-year floodplain, and project features that would minimize the potential for floodplain impacts.
-The full setup of the hydraulic model will be revised during the design phase of this project.
+The HEC-RAS model for Alternatives A and B did not make adjustments to the model inputs in the two-dimensional mesh.
+This setup of the hydraulic model will be revised during the design phase of this project.